Swearing: why do school-age children do it?

 School-age children can get some good from a simple explanation.
 If you think your child might have some understanding of the meaning of the word, you can ask her what she thinks the word means.
 Then use general terms to explain why it’s not OK.

-For example, you could say, ‘That’s a word for private body parts.
-We don’t use it like that in our family’.
+For example, you could say, ‘That’s a word for poo.
+We don’t use that in our family’.
 Or you could explain that the word is racist, sexist or disrespectful of particular groups of people.

 What to do about swearing: longer term